 - Avocado oil: is nourishing, and rich in vitamins especially E and D, minerals and antioxidants.
 Full of anti-wrinkle, skin regeneration, and softening qualities.
 Prevents water loss, so it provides healthy hydration that your skin will love.

 - Carrot Tissue Oil is very useful in after-sun products, especially for damaged, sensitive and dry skin.
 It improves skin cell regeneration and barrier repair, softens and smoothes the skin, moisturizes it and helps to alleviate inflammation

-- Sea Buckthorn Oil improves skin barrier function and repair, regenerates skin cells, reduces trans-epidermal water loss, retains moisture, softens and smoothes the skin which makes it an excellent aid in the healing of wounds and cuts, softening of hard tissue, smoothing out of fine lines and wrinkles, hydrating and moisturizing.
-An anti-inflammatory and anti-microbial agent that combats dry, sensitive, infected and irritated patches of skin make it useful for healing burns, sunburn, as well as radiation burns.
+- Sea Buckthorn Oil improves skin barrier function and repair, regenerates skin cells, reduces trans-epidermal water loss, retains moisture, and softens and smoothes the skin which makes it an excellent aid in the healing of wounds and cuts, softening hard tissue, smoothing out of fine lines and wrinkles, hydrating and moisturizing.
+It is an anti-inflammatory and anti-microbial agent that combats dry, sensitive, infected and irritated patches of skin.
+It’s useful for healing burns, sunburn, as well as radiation burns.

 - Shea Butter is an excellent moisturizing agent that melts on contact with the skin, protects against water loss and outside weathering (sun, snow, rain, and wind), and boosts the protective layer & barrier repair function of the skin.